Etherpod/Ship-Enhancements/README.md

 # Credits
 Big thanks to **ditzy** for all of their help!
 There's so much I have to put it in a list:
-- Helping program shaders
+- Making almost every custom shader
 - Helping with one of Ernesto's special abilities
-- Coding pretty much the entire program for the orbital autopilot
+- Coding pretty much the entire program for the advanced autopilot controls
-- Helping refactor the ship decoration code
+- Helping refactor the ship decoration code and helping add new decoration features
+- Helping brainstorm ideas

-Big thanks to **ColumbidaeCafe** for helping develop most of the ideas and sound effects!
+Big thanks to **ColumbidaeCafe** for helping brainstorm most of the early ideas and for helping with some sound effects!

-Thank you **harperlr** for making the radio model and for helping to playtest QSB support!
+Thank you **harperlr** for making the **Radio** model and for helping playtest QSB support!

 Thank you **SpatialX** for making an awesome [Ship Enhancements trailer](https://youtu.be/FT8VdG_Bzo0)!